csoriano2832/holbertonschool-zero_day/0x00-vagrant/README.md

-### The file in this directory shows the result of typing uname without any option
+### This is the result of typing uname without any options